Trithereon/dropdown/README.md

 </div>
 ```

-Note: The svg is a hamburger menu icon, but it can be replaced by any image or text instead.
+Note: The svg above is a hamburger menu icon, but it can be replaced by any image or text instead.
+You can also edit the path element's stroke attributes to your liking.